Bobers/TI4/README.md

 # Twilight Imperium RuleMaster AI

 A conversational AI assistant for Twilight Imperium 4th Edition rules.
-Built with TypeScript, React, and Google's Gemini AI.
+Built with TypeScript, React, and Supabase vector database.

+> **Status**: Production-ready with Supabase vector database integration

 ## Features

 - **Complete Rules Database**: Contains all rules from the base game, Prophecy of Kings expansion, and all Codex updates
 - **AI-powered Chat**: Ask any question about TI4 rules and get accurate, context-aware answers
 - **Galactic Codex**: Browse all game components, factions, technologies, and more
-- **Intelligent Search**: Advanced RAG (Retrieval-Augmented Generation) system for finding relevant rules
+- **Vector Search**: Advanced semantic search using embeddings for finding relevant rules
+- **Official FAQ Integration**: Prioritizes official FAQ rulings over general rules
 - **100+ Rule Sections**: Comprehensive coverage of all game mechanics
 - **25 Factions**: Complete faction abilities, units, and special rules
 - **All Components**: Action cards, agendas, objectives, technologies, and more